 While it’s usually docked at the Maritime Museum of San Diego, you can join a 4-hour sailing tour on San Salvador as well that departs on Saturdays.

-The World’s Longest Active Sailing Ship
+4. Climb Aboard the World’s Longest Active Sailing Ship

 She set sail just five days before Abraham Lincoln’s Gettysburg Address and is the world’s oldest active sailing ship.
 The iron ship’s career involved sailing from Great Britain to India and New Zealand 21 times.